bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

     * Console
     * Programmatically(CLI)
     * Software Developers Kit (SDK)
-  * Root account is the user created when you sign up.
+* Root account is the user created when you sign up (= create your AWS account).
 It's the email address you use to set up the AWS account with and the root account has by default full permissions
-  * Root account should not be given to anyone, instead the root account should create users
+* Root account should not be given to anyone nor it's recommended to use it for regular management of your cloud, instead the root account should be used to create users
 * Any new users created are created without permissions and should be granted with them to access different resources.
+* Some of the best practices with setting up IAM for the first time are to use MFA for login and set up password policies (for example min password length)
+* To access AWS from the CLI one would use API access keys.

+### Groups

+* Groups are useful for granting multiple users with the same permissions instead of managing each user separately.

+### Roles and Policies

+* IAM Policies are used to grant users and/or groups with access to the different AWS resources (EC2, S3, ...)
+* IAM Roles are used for granting one resource/service with the permissions to access another service/resource (e.g. EC2 -> S3).

 ## S3